 - glue stick

 - Downloaded Kindness Hannukah Activity Strips (click on the link at bottom of the article)

 How to Make a Hanukkah Kindness Calendar:

-1. Download and print the 8 Kindness Hanukkah activities (click on link at the bottom of the article)
+1. Download and print the 8 Kindness Hanukkah activities (download below)

 2. Cut the Hanukkah Kindness Activities on the dotted lines.

 3. Cut blue and yellow construction paper into 1.5 inches by 12 -inches strips.

 4. Glue each kindness activity on a strip of construction paper.

 5. Start with the Day 1 kindness activity and staple the strip into a loop.